 Eye and Eyelid Injuries

 Injury to the eyelid or the surrounding area can lead to scarring, which can result in skin tightening, distorting the normal shape of the eyelid.
-Scar tissue doesn't stretch like normal skin, and it can pull the eyelid into the eye’s surface.
+Scar tissue doesn't stretch like normal skin, which means that it can potentially pull the eyelid into the eye’s surface.

 These injuries can include: